Book X (continued)

 Chapter CXXI

-GREGORIUS, of Byzantium and of GREGORIUS of Pharan, his disciple.
+The life and death of GREGORIUS, of Byzantium and of GREGORIUS of Pharan, his disciple.

 The fathers of this place told us about Gregorius of Byzantium and his disciple Gregorius of Pharan, who lived on an island in the Red Sea.
 The island had no water supply, but they carried water for their use from the mainland.
 They had a raft which they went out in to get water.
 One day they left the raft in the sea moored to a large stone, and at night time a huge wave broke the rope and the raft was lost.
 These fathers were left without any means of getting water.
 Eight months later some monks from Raythum came and found them both dead.
 And on the wall of their inner chamber were found written the following words: ABBA GREGORIUS OF PHARAN DIED HAVING GONE TWENTY-EIGHT DAYS WITHOUT WATER I HAVE GONE THIRTY-SEVEN DAYS WITHOUT DRINKING.
 We found that both their bodies were incorrupt, and took them to be buried in Raythum.